eduardobsg/BRcompanies/README.md

 # BRcompanies
- Download files from Brazilian public companies using Comissão de Valores Mobiliários (CVM)'s API
+ Downloads financial reports from Brazilian public companies using Comissão de Valores Mobiliários (CVM)'s API.
+ If you need Governance data, please check the GetDFPData Package (https://github.com/msperlin/GetDFPData).

 To Do List:
 - Ask the user which files he wants to download